The Hartford AARP Home Insurance: 2026 California Review & Rates

 -

-For many homeowners 60+, protecting the home is also about estate planning, passing to children/grandchildren, reducing risk of major out-of-pocket surprise.
+For many homeowners 60+, protecting the home is also about estate planning, passing it to children/grandchildren, and reducing the risk of a major out-of-pocket surprise.

 -